Too Tired to Drive

-What do you do when you're tired and driving?
+What to do when you're tired and driving with insomnia

 You open the windows, turn up the radio, drink some water, and even slap your cheeks, and still, you wonder if you’re too tired to drive.
 If you’re a danger behind the wheel.
 You wonder how everyone else is not as tired as you, and then you remember that you never really sleep.

 You wonder how you can make this life work, while being safe, and then you’re slamming on the breaks because the person in front of you stopped or because the light is turning and you almost missed it.

 You take a deep breath and you commit to never drive this tired again.

 Taxis or rideshare

 Well, in bigger cities there are options like taxicabs and services like Uber or Lyft, which may be options for many people.
 The downsides?
 You’re on someone else's schedule, you’re paying per ride to go places, there are coordination and logistics involved, and if you have a little one, there’s usually no car-seat included in rideshare options.

 Ask someone for a ride

 Your partner, parent, friend, or family member can sometimes drive you where you need to go, but this feels challenging for a few reasons.
 You have to ask for help, which can seem hard in and of itself.
 You’re on their schedule, which can be really difficult.
 You also might be expected to chat with them, or entertain them, or do some things with them before or after your appointment/errand, which can take more time, energy, or dedication than you have available.